14. Moving Shapes and Emojis¶

 - Introduce a variable

-representing movement speed in each direction- Store horizontal speed in the x component and vertical speed in the y component
+Vec2 velocityrepresenting movement speed in each direction- Store horizontal speed in the x component and vertical speed in the y component

-to manipulate x and y components together- You can write
+Vec2can be operated on with operators like+=and*to manipulate x and y components together- You can write

 pos += (Scene::DeltaTime() * velocity);